remisansfamine/born-to-walk/README.md

 ## Genetic Algorithm Implementation
 We decided to implement a genetic algorithm to teach a ragdoll to walk by natural selection.

-To integrate a genetic algorithm with MLP in the project, we instantiate a population with variable neural network weights.
+To integrate a genetic algorithm with Multilayer Perceptrons in the project, we instantiate a population with variable neural network weights.
 At each fixed update, we send a list of inputs to the MLP and obtain the list of outputs.